 3. Approximating mechanistic models of ecological communities

 Especially in diverse ecological communities, it can be difficult to accurately estimate the strength of interactions among species.
 Working with Claudia Neuhauser, I developed a method for using variability in empirical estimates of pairwise interaction strengths (e.g. based on observed between-plot variability) to approximate underlying mechanistic processes (e.g. resource competition).
 We published our results in a 2018 issue of Theoretical Population Biology.
+In another project, I worked with Lindsay Turnbull and others to demonstrate how trade-offs between model complexity and generality can lead simple models to outperform more complex models when trying to extrapolate results to new conditions.
+These results are available in a 2020 issue of Journal of Ecology.

 4. Accounting for incomplete sampling in biodiversity-ecosystem-functioning experiments